View from the trail

 Trail maintainer Don Dunning

 SMHC is one of the oldest hiking clubs in the country, having been founded in 1924.
-There are more that 600 members of the club.
+There are more than 600 members of the club.
+The group maintains the AT within the park.

 View from trail